Graduation with Academic Accolades

 College of Business

-Students pursuing a double major must have the appropriate minimum GPAs in both majors to receive their degree with honors, high honors, or highest honors.
+Students pursuing a double major must have the appropriate minimum GPAs in both majors to receive their degree with distinction, high distinction, or highest distinction.

 1. Prior to the beginning of the student's final semester, he or she must contact the discipline Department Chair and initiate a request to be a candidate for graduation with highest honors.